-Let’s say the Seahawks are 3-point favorites on the spread against the 49ers.
+Let’s say the Seattle Seahawks are 3.5-point favorites against the San Francisco 49ers.
 You like Seattle to win but aren’t sure it will cover the spread.
 You could instead bet Seattle -150 on the moneyline.
 This means you would need to risk $150 to win $100.
 If Seattle wins, you win $100 and get your $150 back.
 If Seattle loses, you lose the $150 you risked.
-On the flip side, the 49ers might be 140 on the moneyline.
+On the flip side, the 49ers might be + 140 on the moneyline.
 This means if you risk $100 on the 49ers and they win the game, you would win $140 plus get back the $100 you risked.

 Betting on favorites and underdogs to win or cover the spread isn’t the only way to bet on a game.
 You can also bet on the combined number of points scored by both teams.
 This is called betting on the total, popularly referred to as the “Over/Under.”

 Once a total is set by the oddsmakers, bettors can wager on whether the number of points scored will be above or below that total.
 This is popularly referred to as betting the “Over” or betting the “Under.”
 Just as for spreads, totals can involve not just whole numbers but half-points as well.